kegren/kegren/README.md

 - **tano-stack** – A TanStack Start starter that puts the TanStack ecosystem (Router, Query, Form, Devtools) front and center on Bun + React 19.2, with a modern UI and production‑ready structure.
 - **Sody** – [A small, flexible PHP framework](https://github.com/kegren/sody) from my earlier PHP days – a good snapshot of how much I enjoy designing APIs and framework internals.
-- **Kemero work** – Custom web and e‑commerce projects where I’ve helped clients go from idea to production with tailored solutions instead of one‑size‑fits‑all templates.
+- **Kemero** – Custom web and e‑commerce projects where I’ve helped clients go from idea to production with tailored solutions instead of one‑size‑fits‑all templates.

 ---